CaoRuiming/bpr-wordpress/wp-content/plugins/facebook-auto-publish/readme.txt

 = Feedback =

-We would like to receive your feedback and suggestions about WP Facebook Auto Publish plugin.
+We would like to receive your feedback and suggestions about WP2Social Auto Publish plugin.
 You may submit them at our [support desk](https://xyzscripts.com/support/ "XYZScripts Support").